wessamAl/Car-Rental-Project/SRS.md

 - Compatible with desktop computers, smartphones, and tablets.

+### 3.1.3 Software Interfaces

+- Integration with mapping services to display available car locations.
+- Supports integration with electronic payment gateways for seamless transactions.

 ### 3.2.2 Browse Cars
 - Users can browse available cars with the ability to filter results by location, type, and price.